zsparal/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

    :organization_access_tokens: true
    :oauth: true

 With the Payment Links API you can generate payment links that by default, unlike regular payments, do not expire.
-The Payment Link can be shared with your customers and will redirect them to them the payment page where they can complete the payment.
+The payment link can be shared with your customers and will redirect them to them the payment page where they can complete the payment.
 A :doc:`/reference/v2/payments-api/get-payment` will only be created once the customer initiates the payment.

 Parameters
 ----------